bford21/beautiful-jekyll/_posts/2017-10-10-etherMiningRigPartsList.md

 For this build I bought an <a href="https://www.amazon.com/gp/product/B00EF1G9DW/ref=oh_aui_detailpage_o01_s00?ie=UTF8&psc=1" >Intel Pentium 1150</a>.

 ### Motherboard
 You need a motherboard that supports your CPU's socket type, chipset, and has plenty of PCLe slots.
-I reccoemend a motherboard specifically made for crypto mining.
+I recommend a motherboard specifically made for crypto mining.
 I went with <a href="https://www.amazon.com/gp/product/B00EF1G9DW/ref=oh_aui_detailpage_o01_s00?ie=UTF8&psc=1">ASRock H81 Pro BTC</a> which supports a 1150 CPU socket type and has 6 PCLe slots.

 ### RAM